robinschuere/react-startup/README.md

 Eh voila, your app is now running as a standalone Electron app.

-## Step 11: Clean the electron a bit up so it works more fluently without 2 npm commands
+## Step 11: Make electron development a bit easier

-Since we now have to run both webpack and electron commands to develop simultaneously, we also want to avoiud that specific drag.

 add the following code to `start-electron.js`